An owning reference keeps an object alive. When a struct has no owning reference pointing to it anymore, the struct is deallocated.

 Like C++'s shared_ptr or Rust's Rc or all references in Java and Python.

-To make a constraint reference, use the & symbol.
+To make a borrow reference, use the & symbol.

-In this example, we're making a constraint reference to ship and giving it to the foo function.
+In this example, we're making a borrow reference to ship and giving it to the foo function.

 We often have a reference to a struct, and we would be fine with that struct being deallocated while we have a reference to it.